radixdlt/official-examples/step-by-step/10-gumball-machine-front-end/README.md

   );
   ```

-- Finding the addresses of the new component and resources after instantiation,
+- Finding the addresses of the new component and resources after instantiation (
-  as component instantiation is a part of the front end this time:
+  as component instantiation is a part of the front end this time):

   ```javascript
   // Fetch the details of changes committed to ledger from Gateway API